SCons/cookbook/docs/recipes/virtualenv.rst

    (myvenv) $ pip install -r requirements.txt

-Here is the same session from a Windows host:
+Here is the same session from a Windows host (cmd.exe):

 .. code:: cmd